open-mmlab/labelbee-client/README.md

 ## Features

-- 📦 Out of the Box, built-in 6 annotation tools,only need simple configuration to
+- 📦 Out of the Box, built-in 6 annotation tools, only need simple configuration to
 - 🪵 Arbitrary collocation, multiple tools can be directly dependent on each other
 - 🏁 Support general data, COCO format export, semantic segmentation Mask export
 - 💻 Full platform support: Mac / Linux / Windows